tide-foundation/tidecloak-gettingstarted/README.md

 ## What next?

-There's two additional layers of protection you can configure through TideCloak:
+There are two additional layers of protection you can configure through TideCloak:

 1. **Identity Governance:** Establish workflow processes ensuring that no compromised administrator can cause damage.
 2. **User walletization:** Ability to lock user data with unique user keys secured by Tide's Cybersecurity Fabric - so ownership and privacy can be guaranteed.